 - Getting the Vaccine | What to expect

 Who is currently eligible to receive COVID vaccines?

-All people age 12+ are currently eligible for a COVID-19 vaccine.
-CHAS Health can schedule vaccination appointments for anyone age 18+.
-The vaccines currently being administered by CHAS Health have only been authorized for use in adults 18 and older.
+All people ages 6 months and older are currently eligible for a COVID-19 vaccine.
+CHAS Health can schedule vaccination appointments for anyone age 5+.

 You should wait 14 days between the COVID-19 vaccine and any other vaccine.
 However, if you happen to receive another vaccine within 14 days, you don’t need to restart your COVID-19 vaccine cycle.